Jigar-Gadhia/token-price-oracle/README.md

 # Historical Token Price Oracle

-A web application for querying historical token prices on Ethereum, with a responsive Next.js frontend and an Express.js backend.
+A web application for querying historical token prices on Ethereum, featuring a responsive Next.js frontend and an Express.js backend with TypeScript.
 The backend uses MongoDB for persistent storage, Redis for caching, and BullMQ for asynchronous job processing to fetch and store historical price data.
 The application supports real-time price queries and scheduled full history fetches, with retry logic for API rate limits.
+It can be built and run using **Bun.js** or **npm** for package management, with Docker for containerized deployment.

 ## Features
 - **Price Query**: Retrieve historical token prices for a given token address, network, and timestamp via `/api/price`.